 Consider getting a winter shoe

-Much like snow tires on a car that goes in the wintertime, if you’re consistent about using your winter shoes in the winter and your warm-weather shoes the rest of the year, both should stay in relatively good shape for a few years.
+Much like snow tires on a car in the wintertime, if you’re consistent about using your winter shoes and warm-weather shoes the rest of the year, both should stay in relatively good shape for a few years.

 And, of course, by ordering up in size and wearing thicker, warmer socks, your feet and toes should stay nice and toasty warm on your ride.